clientIO/appmixer-connectors/src/appmixer/imperva/README.md

 It is expected that only this component is used to create, update and delete the rules.
 If the rules are modified outside of this component, the TTL enforcement might not work correctly.

 ### Limitations
 Maximum number of IP addresses that can be blocked in one run is 1000.
-This roughly translates 50 rules with 20 IP addresses each.
-Imperva allows for 20 IP addresses in a filter.
+This roughly translates to 50 rules with 20 IP addresses each.
+Imperva allows for maximum of 20 IP addresses in a filter.
 Otherwise it throws: `Rule contains too many filters.
 Maximum of 20 filters is allowed`.

 Another limitation is the maximum number of custom rules per site.
 The limit is 500 according to the Imperva API documentation.
 The component does check for this limit before creating a new rule.